untom/biutils/README.rst

 biutils
 =======

-biutils is a collection of small utitilies for Python that was developed by `Thomas Unterthiner <http://www.bioinf.jku.at/people/unterthiner/>`_ at the `Institute of Bioinformatics <http://www.bioinf.jku.at>`_ of the `Johannes Kepler University Linz <http://www.jku.at>`_.
+biutils is a collection of small utitilies for various Machine Learning tasks.
+It is written in Python and was developed by
+`Thomas Unterthiner <http://www.bioinf.jku.at/people/unterthiner/>`_
+at the `Institute of Bioinformatics <http://www.bioinf.jku.at>`_ of the `Johannes Kepler University Linz <http://www.jku.at>`_.